12 MUST-HAVE Panel Beating Tools

 Club hammers, engineer’s hammers and heavy mallets.
 Roughing out is the term given to the stage in a repair before the final shaping and planishing.
 A range of hide copper and rubber mallets is a good idea, along with at least a couple of heavy steel hammers.

 This clever polyurethane hammer deserves a mention.
 Unlike conventional rubber hammers this has a hollow cavity filled with shot.
-In use, as the mallet strikes, its natural tendency to bounce is countered by the shot, which instead reinforces the blow.
+In use, as the hammer strikes, its natural tendency to bounce is countered by the shot, which instead reinforces the blow.
 Great for bodywork.

 Any long striking device might be regarded as a slapper, be it made of wood, steel, or as in this case, have a rubber face.
 It is often useful to inflict a defuse blow on the work piece.
 Highs can be shrunk so as not to leave a flat or hollow.